 Each country, each nation owns a traditional outfit that expresses its own culture, habits, and lifestyle.
-While the traditional clothing of Vietnam is Ao Dai (long dress), of Thailand, is Phasin, of The Philippines, is Baro'tSaya…., the traditional clothing of Myanmar is Longchy- taipon.
-The traditional costumes of Myanmar show a lot of cultural and personal traits of this country, which is unique, different, and sets a very strong impression in the hearts of the tourists visiting Myanmar.
+While the traditional clothing of Vietnam is Ao Dai (long dress), of Thailand, is Phasin, of The Philippines, is Baro'tSaya…., the traditional clothing of Myanmar is Longyi- taipon.
+The traditional costumes of Myanmar show a lot of cultural and personal traits of this country, which are unique, different, and sets a very strong impression in the hearts of the tourists visiting Myanmar.

-A Burmese man in Inle Lake
+A Burmese man working in the lake

-People of other countries, only wear traditional clothes on special occasions and events of in national festivals.
+People from other countries, only wear traditional clothes on special occasions and events of national festivals.
 However, Myanmar traditional costumes are worn every day in daily life because they are a kind of comfortable and brisk clothes, and very suitable for the hot weather of this country.
 The manipulation of wearing traditional costumes of Myanmar people is very simple; therefore, they are easy to take in and take off those clothes when needed in everyday life.
 And the more interesting thing is that when necessary, these traditional costumes can be pulled up and become the “raincoat”, the sun shirt, or maybe enrolled to make a stable substrate for Burmese women to carry commodities (fruits, rice bags, foods).

 It is discernible that Myanmar people are not euphuistic in the way of dressing as well as that of lifestyle.
 Myanmar or Burmese women rarely do makeup even on special occasions.
 Therefore, when tourists come to Myanmar, they will certainly have the feeling that this is a simple, closed nation and the people are very sincere, and friendly.
 Going to Myanmar, trying to wear their traditional costume, and talking to the people, I am sure that you will love them as much as we do.